Your browser version is outdated. We recommend that you update your browser to the latest version.

 At Kirk Smeaton C of E VC School, collective worship is part of every day, it is focused around our vision statement, 'Let God's love shine, as we care for each other and learn together.'

-The children access Collective Worship as a whole school 4 times a week in both the hall and on zoom, be share music, candles, liturgical drapes, a picture of the queen and the crucifix.
-All children are part of delivering the worship and children are invited to read and say prayers also.
+The children access Collective Worship as a whole school 4 times a week in the hall, we share music, light candles, recognise the liturgical drapes, share a picture of the king and the crucifix.
+All children are part of delivering the worship and are invited to read and say prayers also.
 Children access a class worship once a week with the class teacher.

 Please see the attached ethos termly plans for more information.